AgentPayy/AgentPayy/sdk/typescript/README.md

 # AgentPay TypeScript SDK

-Connect to the AgentPay payment network.
-No contract deployment needed.
+**Single package with all features included**.
+Connect to the AgentPay payment network with zero setup.

 ## Install
 ```bash